Find out about the VAT liability of insurance transactions and insurance related services.

 UK insurers can recover VAT incurred in the UK in connection with supplies made by overseas branches belonging outside the EU.
 We recognise though that insurance companies have difficulty identifying this input tax and so have agreed with the Association of British Insurers (ABI) methods by which the amount of recoverable input tax may be arrived at.

-Details of this trade agreement can be found in Notice 700/57 administrative agreements entered into with trade bodies.
+Details of this trade agreement can be found in Administrative agreements with trade bodies (VAT Notice 700/57).

 7.3 Contact and representative offices of overseas insurers